 Plenty of washed-off gravels in stream deposits contain sapphires, and Montana is known as the best state in the U.S. for sapphire findings, with over 15 sites where this gemstone can be found.

 You can find sapphire in Montana in places such as the Gem Mountain Sapphire Mine, Montana Blue Jewel Mine at El Dorado Bar, in Beaverhead County, Deer Lodge County, Granite County, Clark County, Madison County, or the Silver Bow County, among many others.

-When it comes to amethyst, the Crystal Park in Elkhorn Hot Springs Area, Pioneer Mountains, Montana, is among the best places to find this gemstone, along with its smoky variants.
-Some other great places to find amethyst include Bald Mountain, Little Gem Mine, Homestake Pass, Delmoe Lake, or Wissikihon Creek.
+When it comes to amethyst, Crystal Park in Elkhorn Hot Springs Area, Pioneer Mountains, Montana, is among the best places to find this gemstone, along with its smoky variants.
+Some other great places to find amethyst include Bald Mountain, Little Gem Mine, Homestake Pass, Delmoe Lake, and Wissikihon Creek.

 Turquoise is a bit harder to find in Montana; however, the best places you can hope to find it are related to Butte District.
 You can find turquoise in the Berkeley Pit, Butte Mining District, in the Butte-Silver Bow region.

 TIP: Did you know fake turquoise was already known to ancient Egyptians who used blue glass or ceramic to imitate robin’s-egg blue valuable gemstone?
 Find out more in the article below:

 Real vs. Fake Turquoise: Check Out These 11 Key Differences